RIKEN-RCCS/MilvusVisor/README.md

 #### Steps

+1. Build the hypervisor by the above method.
-1. Attach your USB memory stick to the development machine which built the hypervisor binary.
+2. Attach your USB memory stick to the development machine which built the hypervisor binary.
-2. Identify the EFI partition (in the following description, `/dev/sdX1` is the EFI partition).
+3. Identify the EFI partition (in the following description, `/dev/sdX1` is the EFI partition).
-3. Run `sudo cargo xtask write -d /dev/sdX1` to copy the binary.
+4. Run `cargo xtask write -d /dev/sdX1` to copy the binary.
    !!
 Please be careful not to specify a wrong partition as `DEVICE` because the script mount/unmount the partition and copies the binary file with root privilege.!!
-4. Detach the USB memory from the development machine, and attach it to the physical machine to run the hypervisor.
+5. Detach the USB memory from the development machine, and attach it to the physical machine to run the hypervisor.
-5. Boot the physical machine with UEFI, and specify `BOOTAA64.EFI` in the EFI partition as the EFI application to boot.
+6. Boot the physical machine with UEFI, and specify `BOOTAA64.EFI` in the EFI partition as the EFI application to boot.

+`cargo xtask write` uses `sudo` command.
+If you can access the target device without the root privilege, you can add the `-u` option.
+For more options, please see `cargo xtask help`.

 ### PXE Boot